 Chemical toxins

-You should present medicines and medical items at the screening point with proof that it is required, such as a doctor's letter or medical identification card.
+You may be required to present medicines and medical items at the security screening point, along with proof that it is required such as a doctor’s letter or medical identification card.
 For prescription medication, the name on the prescription label must match the name on your boarding pass or the name of the person travelling in your care.
-You must provide a doctor’s letter if you bring hypodermic needles.

-The letter should itemise any prescription and non-prescription powder, liquid, aerosol or gel medication.
+The doctor’s letter should list any prescription and non-prescription powder, liquid, aerosol or gel medication.
 This includes:

 - gel-filled external breast prostheses